tejasreechinna/SAP_processor/README.md

 | T5      | 3E3H        |             | OUT          |
 | T6      | 3E3H        |             |              |
 |---------|-------------|-------------|--------------|

-This architecture provides a clear understanding of how the SAP-1 processor functions, including the operations it can perform and the corresponding control sequences required for each instruction.
+This architecture provides a clear understanding of how the SAP-1 functions, including its operations and the corresponding control sequences required for each instruction.
 The design facilitates basic data processing tasks, making it an excellent educational tool for understanding microprocessor architecture.

 ## Control Unit
 Explain the components used...